Skip to Content

 • 50 & 35 Mile Riders: Start Between 8:00 and 9:00 AM

 Note: If you start early, rest stops may not be ready for you.
-Rest stops close based on riders being on schedule to complete the course by 4:00 PM.

 What drinks and food are provided at rest stops?

 The food and drinks at each rest stop are selected to both nourish the body and taste great as you ride the course.
 Every rest stop has an appropriate selection of carbs and protein from which you can choose.
-Drinks will include Fluid sports drink, fresh lemonade and water with coffee at the first stop.
+Drinks will include Fluid sports drink and water with coffee at the first stop.
 Standard rest stop food will include such things as locally made cookies, bagels, bananas, oranges, PB&J sandwiches and hard boiled eggs.
 The Wildflower features Okui's strawberries.
 This will be expanded with unique additions at each rest stop to support rider needs and provide variety.
 There will be gluten free options.

 Note: If you use energy bars, chews, gels, bloks, etc. at or between rest stops based on your physical needs or diet, please make sure you have them with you.